Educate children. Education is one of the best solutions to poverty.

 Happy kids are productive adults.

 Your child is an adult now.
 They have jobs, families, family anger management practices, and access to products they might not otherwise be able to afford.
-If they are unhappy, it is not because they are doing something wrong.
+It is not because they are doing something wrong if they are unhappy.
 It is because they are doing something right.
 The best way to handle this is to be consistent and consistent with your expectations.
 Remember, you are teaching your kids that they can do whatever they want and for whomever they want.
 This is the foundation of positive citizenship and a productive work environment.

 It’s not about the numbers!

 When it comes to children’s happiness, there are a few things you can take heart from.
 A lot of people ask us why we should care about happiness.
 The simple answer is that we want to know why people are happy.
 The question is, do we know the best way to ask people to be happier?
 We do.
 We want to know what makes someone most comfortable and what makes them work harder.
 Educate children.
 We want to know how they care for themselves and their family members.
 We want to know how they are spending their free time.
 We want to know how they are spending their energy.
 The best way to get these answers is to ask kids.
 The more open-minded you are, the more you will receive comfortable answering questions.
-Once you get ahold of what makes people happy, you will never go back to being a closed-minded person.
+Once you know what makes people happy, you will never return to being closed-minded.